2 tenders closed for sites in Bernam Street and Tan Quee Lan Street too.

 Bidders were “likely encouraged by the increasing tenant pool, and the few options existing in the private residential market”, he noted, with the region’s last residential launch in 2005.

 Miss Li said ride-hailing start-up Grab and technology firm Razer are building their headquarters within one-north, which could add to the already strong demand for housing, “as affluent technology professional working long hours might appreciate living nearby to shorten their commute”.
-Already One-North Eden has attracted interest before its launch from professionals working in the area.
+Already One North Eden has attracted interest before its launch from professionals working in the area.
 You can see for yourself at the One North Eden Showflat.